cecilia-lin/CSE151A_Pokemon_Classification/README.md

 ### Data Preprocessing

 First, images that were manually pre-labeled as "bad data" were removed from our dataset.
-Some images in the dataset had formats that were unsupported by PIL and were also removed.
+Some images in the dataset had formats that were unsupported by the Python Image Library (PIL) and were also removed.
 Examples of such "bad data" are included in Figure 5 below.
 These particular examples showcase non-winged Pokémon that have "wing-like" qualities.
 After some discussion, we decided to remove these types of images from the dataset.

 ![Bad Data Examples](images/bad_data_examples.png)